bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Mon Dec  2 11:34:57 PST 2019
+moved file open/save stuff from main activity to editWindow fragment and split menu items so MainActivity takes care of non-edit stuff (theme, build info, etc) and editWindow frag takes care of file related stuff.

+I want to be able to have private files and be able to really write protect.
+To do that it looks like I need to do a file picker that works off of getFilesDir path -- which is accessed using the File class.

 Sun Dec  1 13:09:45 PST 2019
 Added some debug to the edit text window so I could see what the textwatcher is doing.
 Added a "WriteProtect" item.
 It doesn't actually write protect